-It’s that time of the year for Durban residents as the slippery silver delight of sardines have beached.
-Durbanites swear by the grilled version and Indian South Africans add a dollop of dhal to this lip-smacking fish dish.
+GASTRONOMY: It’s that time of the year for Durban residents as the slippery silver delight of sardines have begun to beach across coastal regions of South Africa.
+South Africans aka Durbanites swear by the grilled version and Indian South Africans spice up the comfort snack or grilled or fried sardines by adding a dollop of ‘dhal’ to this lip-smacking fish dish.

 - 3 medium garlic cloves, finely minced (about 1 tablespoon)

 - 1/4 cup extra virgin olive oil

 - 1/4 cup fresh juice from about 2 lemons

 - 1 teaspoon smoked Spanish paprika

 - 1 pound fresh sardines, cleaned, scaled, and gutted

 - Fine sea salt, or Kosher salt